Undergoing treatment for fluid or mucus inside your lungs? How you can support treatment by removing fluid from your lungs with breathing exercises.

 Breathing blow bottle to get rid of fluid in the lungs

 Some people are discharged from the hospital once their surgical procedures are finished with a blow bottle that helps reduce fluid in the lungs.
 Doctors recommend patients with lung problem to use this tool at least once every 30 minutes for a few seconds.

 How to use it?

 - All you have to do is place the tube in front of your mouth and blow out any air in your lungs.

 - Now move the tube into your mouth and take a deep breath so that ball rises in the bottle.

 - Try rising the ball to a level predetermined by your doctor.
 Once you hit the mark, you can remove the tube and exhale.
-Repeat this 10 times.
+Repeat this ten times.

-Concentrating on your breathing patterns also plays a vital role in removing fluid from lungs.
+Concentrating on your breathing patterns also plays a vital role in removing fluid from the lungs.
 Proper breathing keeps the lungs clear of fluid by providing more oxygen to the cells.
 Also, make sure that you exhale through your nose while performing this exercise.
 Inhale deeply through your mouth and exhale through your nose quickly.
-While doing so you should aim for one exhalation every second.
-Relax when all the air is expelled and take deep breath again, exhaling in quick, short breaths.
+While doing so, you should aim for one exhalation every second.
+Relax when all the air is expelled and retake a deep breath, exhaling in quick, short breaths.
 Repeat five times.